unioslo/harborapi/docs/recipes/artifacts/get-artifact-vulnerabilities.md

-# Get artifact vulnerability report
+# Get artifact vulnerability reports

-We can fetch the vulnerability report for an artifact using [`get_artifact_vulnerability_reports`][harborapi.client.HarborAsyncClient.get_artifact_vulnerability_reports].
+We can fetch the vulnerability report(s) for an artifact using [`get_artifact_vulnerability_reports`][harborapi.client.HarborAsyncClient.get_artifact_vulnerability_reports].
 It returns a dict of [`HarborVulnerabilityReport`][harborapi.models.HarborVulnerabilityReport] objects indexed by MIME type.
 If no reports are found, the dict will be empty.

 A [`HarborVulnerabilityReport`][harborapi.models.HarborVulnerabilityReport] is more comprehensive than the [`NativeReportSummary`][harborapi.models.models.NativeReportSummary] returned by [`get_artifact(..., with_scan_overview=True)`](../get-artifact-scan-overview).
 It contains detailed information about the vulnerabilities found in the artifact.